exponea/exponea-ios-sdk/Documentation/IN_APP_MESSAGES.md

 8. ```
     Will attempt to present in-app message on main thread with delay 0.0.
     ```
     Message display request is posted to the main thread, where it will be displayed in the top-most `presentedViewController`.
-If a failure happens after this point, please check next section about `Displaying in-app messages`.
+If a failure happens after this point, please check next section about `Displaying In-app messages`.
 9. ```
     In-app message presented.
     ```
     Everything went well and you should see your message.
 It was presented in the top-most `presentedViewController`.
 In case you don't see the message, it's possible that the view hierarchy changed and message is no longer on screen.

-### Displaying in-app messages
+### Displaying In-app messages
 In-app messages are triggered when an event is tracked based on conditions setup on Exponea backend.
 Once a message passes those filters, the SDK will try to present the message in the top-most `presentedViewController` (except for slide-in message that uses `UIWindow` directly).
 If your application decides to present another UIViewController right at the same time a race condition is created and the message might be displayed and immediately dismissed because it's parent will leave the screen.
 Keep this in mind if the logs tell you your message was displayed but you don't see it.

 > Show on `App load` displays in-app message when a `session_start` event is tracked.
 If you close and quickly reopen the app, it's possible that the session did not timeout and message won't be displayed.
 If you use manual session tracking, the message won't be displayed unless you track `session_start` event yourself.